NFL Week 7 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
 See below for the complete 2020 NFL Week 7 schedule including TV channels, start times, and how to watch.
 Here are PFT’s Week 7 power rankings.

-Tune into NBC on Sunday night to watch the Tampa Bay Buccaneers take on the Las Vegas Raiders.
+Tune into NBC on Sunday night to watch the Seattle Seahawks take on the Arizona Cardinals.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
+Sunday night’s primetime game was supposed to feature a match up between The Tampa Bay Buccaneers and the Las Vegas Raiders, however the NFL made changes to the schedule after Raiders offensive tackle Trent Brown tested positive for COVID-19.
+The Buccaneers-Raiders game that had been scheduled for Sunday night will take place at 4:05 p.m.
+ET kickoff on Fox.

-Tom Brady and the Tampa Bay Buccaneers currently lead the NFC South with a 4-2 record.
-In last Sunday’s 38-10 win over the Green Bay Packers, the veteran QB had a passer rating of 104.9 while throwing 17 of 27 passes for 166 yards with two touchdowns and zero interceptions.
-RB Ronald Jones ran for 113 yards with two touchdowns while TE Rob Gronkowski found the end zone for the first time since 2018, making five catches for 78 yards.
+Russell Wilson and the Seattle Seahawks are 5-0 for the first time in franchise history.
+They are the only undefeated team in the NFC.
+The Seahawks had a bye week in Week 6 but prior to that, they pulled off a 27-26 comeback win against the Vikings in week 5.

-Derek Carr and the Las Vegas Raiders are second in the AFC West with a 3-2 record.
-The Raiders are coming off a bye week in week 6, but prior to that the team had a dominant 40-32 win over the Kansas City Chiefs in week 5–their biggest win of the season.
-Carr completed 22-of-31 passes for 347 yards with three touchdowns and an interception.
-Rookie WR Henry Ruggs had an impactful game making two catches for 118 yards, including a 72-yard touchdown.
+The Cardinals sit second in the NFC West with a 4-2 record, after a dominant 38-10 win over Dallas last week.
+This was Arizona’s second consecutive win.
+The Cardinals have outscored their last two opponents (NYJ/DAL) by a score of 68-20.

 2020 NFL Week 7 Schedule: